abinit/abinit/doc/tutorial/lruj.md

 extension.
 Abinit Version 9.6.2 saw the introduction of an additional [[macro_uj]] variable for calculating the Hund's J with ujdet.

-In 2022, users alerted Abinit to the existence of a bug in ujdet which led to the decomission of its post-processing utility and the renovation of its internal Abinit functionality.
+In 2022, users alerted Abinit to the existence of a bug in ujdet which led to the decommission of its post-processing utility and the renovation of its internal Abinit functionality.
 As of Version 9.6.2, the Abinit DFT suite is equipped with the lruj post-processing tool, which is built off of the same core, but debugged, ujdet programming.
 Although older versions of Abinit preserve the ujdet